 PHP is most appropriate for clients who can’t commit to a traditional inpatient addiction treatment program due to work, school, or family concerns.
 However, since PHP is less structured and more flexible, it’s crucial that clients have a strong network of supportive friends and family who are actively involved in their recovery process.

+The treatment process is highly individualized.
 If you are interested in a day treatment program for yourself or a loved one, they will work out a plan that is just right for your needs.
 The length of the program depends on the severity of the addiction (how much was used, what substances, the length of time in the addiction, etc.).